Feeling Stretched Thin? – How to Prioritize Your Mental Health

 Carve Out Time in Your Day

-Next, you need to find time to prioritize your mental health.
+Next, you need to find time to prioritize your mental health, especially when you’re feeling stretched thin.
 Before you begin to panic, however, consider that there are many ways that you can include positive mental health habits into your day without costing you a ton of time in the process.

 Some skills only take a few moments, such as a breathing exercise.
 Others can take longer, which is helpful for creating space and separation from stress.
 Both types will be necessary to prioritize your mental health.
 However, for now, let’s start small and go from there.